wavesplatform/data-service/README.md

 - Implement a caching strategy.
 Different endpoints may need different cache time (or no cache at all)
 - Run several process instances behind a load balancer per machine. `docker-compose --scale` can help with that, or it can be done manually.
 A good rule of thumb is to use as many instances as CPU cores available.
 - Use several machines in different data centers and a balancer to minimize downtime
 - Experiment with PostgreSQL settings to find out what works best for your configuration.
-Tweaking `PGPOOLSIZE` also can help.
+Tweaking `PGPOOLSIZE` also can help performance.